MONA100421/DSCI550-HW1/Readme.txt

-# DSCI 550: BIGDATA Haunted Places Analysis
+# TEAM3-DSCI 550: BIGDATA Haunted Places Analysis

 ## 1. Overview
-This project explores the **Haunted Places Dataset**, integrating additional datasets to analyze paranormal activity patterns.
-The dataset consists of **21,983 rows and 10 columns** containing location-based and descriptive data.
-The goal is to preprocess, extract features, merge multiple datasets, and conduct similarity analysis using **Apache Tika** and **Tika Similarity**.
+This project analyzes the **Haunted Places Dataset** by integrating additional datasets to explore patterns in paranormal activity.
+We use **Apache Tika** and **Tika Similarity** for data extraction, enhancement, and similarity analysis.

 ---
 ## 2. Team Members